-B. Structuring the Case Study
+Structuring the Case Study

-- Title Page: Include the title of the case study, your name, course details, and date of submission. - Introduction: Provide background information on the topic, the purpose of the study, and the research questions or objectives. - Literature Review: Review existing literature related to the topic to provide context and
+- Title Page: Include the title of the case study, your name, course details, and date of submission. - Introduction: Provide background information on the topic, the purpose of the study, and the research questions or objectives. - Literature Review: Review existing literature related to the topic to provide context and identify gaps your study will address. - Methodology: Describe the research methods used for data collection and analysis.
+Be specific about the tools and techniques employed. - Findings: Present the data collected, using charts, graphs, and tables where appropriate.
+Interpret the findings in relation to your research questions.

-- Methodology: Describe the research methods used for data collection and analysis, specifically, the tools and techniques employed. - Findings: Present the data collected, using charts, graphs, and tables where appropriate.
-Interpret the findings in relation to your research questions. - Conclusion: Summarize the key points of your study, including recommendations for industry or future research. - References: List all sources cited in the study in a consistent citation style (APA, MLA, etc.). - Appendices: Include any additional material that supports your study, such as questionnaires, interview transcripts, or raw data.
+- Conclusion: Summarize the key points of your study, including recommendations for the industry or future research. - References: List all sources cited in the study in a consistent citation style (APA, MLA, etc.). - Appendices: Include any additional material that supports your study, such as questionnaires, interview transcripts, or raw data.

-C. Evaluation Criteria
+Evaluation Criteria